 Today we are going to explore elements that can be added or enhanced in your media room to create the ultimate sports den including: the basic color of the room, the entertainment center, furniture, rec room games, decorating with jerseys, memorabilia and trophies.

 This den has some great features but could look really amazing by giving it a sports theme using sports memorabilia of favorite and past teams as decoration.
 This is a great idea because watching sports can be a very social event.
 Making the whole room interactive and visually interesting around the sports theme can improve the overall event and make your home the place in the neighborhood to come watch the game.

 Make the whole room interactive and visually interesting around the sports theme.

 Depending on how you plan to decorate your entertainment room, you might need to start with a fresh coat of paint.
 You may decide to make the entire room a mecca to your favorite sports team which of course, meanspainting the walls in the teams official colors.
-If you are going to do that, I highly recommend checking out Gliddens’ Team Colors Flip Book.
+If you are going to do that, I highly recommend checking out Gliddens’ Team Colors Flip BookLink opens in a new tab.
 It’s has the official colors for most major and teams known to man.
 On The other hand if you have enough variety of memorabilia from high school and collegiate teams of days past that you are planning on displaying you may want to select a color that is more neutral and less likely to clash with the decorations.